My sister, Tina, passed away on 3 February 2016, at the age of 33. She now joins my mother, who went to heaven in 1998 aged 38.

 I then stayed on at Loughborough to do a PhD in Mathematical Sciences, researching Atomistic Modelling of Diffusion, which I finished in 2006.

 Since then, I’ve been employed in software development on and off.
 The first time, it was for e-commerce company Sapio Solutions, at the time based in Long Eaton.
 The second job was with the Derby-based software house Dataknight.
 Then came Inspired Gaming in Birmingham.
-Now I work in Nottingham for Perceptive Informatics, which specialises in software for managing clinical trials.
+Now I work in Nottingham for PAREXEL Informatics (fka Perceptive Informatics), which specialises in software for managing clinical trials.